Skip to content

 Maintaining impeccable hygiene is a non-negotiable part of being a professional barber.
 It’s not just about keeping your tools in top shape; it’s about protecting your clients’ health and building a reputation for quality and care.
 A clean, well-maintained set of clippers shows respect for your craft and for every person who sits in your chair.
 Integrating a few simple hygiene practices into your daily routine ensures your tools perform flawlessly and your clients leave feeling safe and confident in your services.
 These steps will help you establish a sanitation process that is both effective and efficient.

-Disinfect Your Tools Between Clients
+Sanitize Your Tools Between Every Client

 Disinfecting your clippers after every single use is the most critical step in preventing the spread of bacteria and skin infections.
 Make it a reflex.
 After each client, use a professional-grade disinfectant spray to sanitize your blades.
 A product like Andis Cool Care not only disinfects but also cools and lubricates the blades.
 For a thorough disinfection, hold the clippers with the blades facing up and spray them a couple of times.
 Then, turn the clippers over and spray the bottom of the blades once.
 Wiping away any excess with a clean cloth leaves your clippers ready and safe for your next client.
 This habit takes only seconds but makes a world of difference.